 Each Military Department has only one Service Academy superintendent position, and it stands out as distinct from other senior command roles.
-With regard to organizational structure, each superintendent reports directly to the Service Chief; there is no four-star command or headquarters between the superintendent and the Chief.
+With regard to organizational structure,

+38 Kauffmann, The Reminiscences of Rear Admiral Draper L. Kauffman, 81, 82. each superintendent reports directly to the Service Chief; there is no four-star command or headquarters between the superintendent and the Chief.
 Three-star field commanders in the Services typically report to a four-star Major Command Commander or Component Commander.
 Thus, superintendents are what many respondents termed, "out there on their own"-lacking field four-star oversight, coverage, and support.
 He or she relies directly on the Service leaders for support and advocacy.